khaled-maruf/jira_github_autolinker/README.md

 This extension:
 - ✅ Only runs on GitHub.com
 - ✅ Does not collect or transmit any data
-- ✅ Stores your JIRA URL locally using Chrome's sync storage
+- ✅ Stores your JIRA URL locally using browser sync storage
-- ✅ Your JIRA URL syncs across your Chrome browsers (when signed in)
+- ✅ Your JIRA URL syncs across your browsers (when signed in)
 - ✅ All processing happens locally in your browser
+- ✅ Works identically in Chrome and Firefox

 ## Troubleshooting

 **Links aren't appearing:**
-1. Make sure the extension is enabled in `chrome://extensions/`
+1. Make sure the extension is enabled in your browser's extension manager
 2. Check that you've configured a JIRA URL in the extension options
 3. Reload the extension after making any changes
 4. Hard refresh the GitHub page (Cmd+Shift+R on Mac, Ctrl+Shift+R on Windows)